vertesy/Single-Cell-Omics-Course/README.md

 # Single-cell omics course
-A 2 week long summer workshop on single-cell (transcript)omics and data analysis.
+A 7 day long summer workshop on single-cell (transcript)omics and data analysis.